Adwai-T/Notes/Java/Spring.md

 }
 ```

-In this the `@ResponseStatus ` Sets the response status to be displayed.
+In this the `@ResponseStatus` Sets the response status to be displayed.

-2. Global Exception Handler :
+* Global Exception Handler

 ```java
 @RestControllerAdvice//The annotation signifies that the class be used as the global exception handler class.
 @ResponseStatus(HttpStatus.NOT_FOUND, reason = NOT_FOUND_MESSAGE)//Sends the status code with the response entity. public class ControllerExceptionHandler {

     private static final String NOT_FOUND_MESSAGE = "Information not found for number";

     @ExceptionHandler(IndexOutOfBoundsException.class)
     public HashMap<String, String> handleIndexOutOfBoundsException(Exception e) {
         HashMap<String, String> response = new HashMap<>();